tarsil/saffier/docs/index.md

 ## Why this ORM

-When investigating for a project different types of ORMs and compared them to each other, for a lot of use cases, SQL Alchemy always took the win but had an issue, the async support (which now there are a few solutions).
+When investigating for a project different types of ORMs and compared them to each other, for a lot of use cases, SQLAlchemy always took the win but had an issue, the async support (which now there are a few solutions).
 While doing the research I came across Encode ORM.

 The team is the same behind of Databases, Django Rest Framework, Starlette, httpx and a lot more tools used by millions.

-There was one issue thou, although ORM was doing a great familiar interface with SQL Alchemy and providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how Saffier was born.
+There was one issue thou, although ORM was doing a great familiar interface with SQLAlchemy and providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how Saffier was born.